Activism Course eBook/booklet

 1) What is required of an individual to make change happen?

-– level of commitment, level of participation, willingness to challenge the status quo, and utilization of critical thinking skills to evaluate every experience
+– level of commitment, level of participation, willingness to challenge the status quo, and utilization of critical thinking skills to evaluate every experience2) What are the determinants of health for an individual, organization, community?

 – economic, environmental, and social factors